RajKumarBhol/TO-DO-List/README.md

-Its a TO-DO App Created using HTML, CSS and JavaScript.
+It's a TO-DO App Created using HTML, CSS and JavaScript.